aleksandarsusnjar/graphql-wg/rfcs/ComprehensiveEnhacement.md

 ### Default type and directive reference namespace

-If `scalar`, `enum`, `union`, `interface`, `object`, `input` and directive declarations use unqualified identifiers then the assumed namespace is the one declared in the nearest containing (new) namespace block that contains the referenced declaration.
+If `scalar`, `enum`, `union`, `interface`, `object`, `input` and directive references use unqualified identifiers then the assumed namespace is the one declared in the nearest containing (new) namespace block that contains the referenced declaration.

 Example: